 - A1.
 Linear search.
-Scan each file block and test all records to see whether they satisfy the selection condition. - Cost estimate = b{r} block transfers - b_r number of blocks containing records from relation r
+Scan each file block and test all records to see whether they satisfy the selection condition. - Cost estimate = b_r block transfers - b_r number of blocks containing records from relation r account file

-If selection is on a key attribute, can stop on finding record account file
+If selection is on a key attribute and an equality condition, can stop on finding record